Agnel-Wang/dev-z1-en.github.io/README.md

 8. Avoid using the arm in wet or dusty environment.

-9. Please make sure to store and install the arm in a place where children cannot touch it to avoid danger.
+9. Please make sure to store and install the arm in a place where children cannot touch it to avoid danger.-->

 ## Abstract